-What is a Good Speed on a Stationary Bike?
+What is a Good Speed on a Stationary Bike ?
 This is becoming a common question for most exercise freaks but yet there is hardly any satisfying answer on the internet.
-You will find limited sources where you won’t get the full information.
+You will find limited sources where you won’t get the complete information.

 That’s why I researched and put together this article that answers the question ‘what is a good speed on a stationary bike’ thoroughly.
 I’ll also answer other related questions here.